rub3n-s/MenuApp/tp2_amov/README.md

 ## Getting Started

-Install Docker
+Install Docker and Start the Server
-Run Commands:
-  -
-  -
- Run App